pulumi/docs/pulumi-hugo/themes/default/content/docs/guides/continuous-delivery/pulumi-kubernetes-operator.md

 infrastructure resources such as cloud VMs, object storage, Kubernetes clusters, or Kubernetes workloads through API resources.

-The Stack uses an existing Git repo, and checks out a specific Git commit SHA of the repo to deploy a `pulumi up`.
+The Stack uses an existing Git repo, and checks out the repo to deploy a `pulumi up`.
+The Stack configuration can specify a specific commit SHA or a reference to a branch or tag to track.
+If a commit is specified, the operator will try to reify the desired state of the stack in the commit until it succeeds.
+If a branch reference is specified, the Pulumi Kubernetes Operator will periodically poll the branch for any new commits and roll out updates as they are found.

 In the example below, we're creating a Stack for an existing Pulumi project that provisions a simple [NGINX][nginx-stack] Deployment in Kubernetes.